PravallikaChilukuru/Devops_Concepts/README.md

 # Devops_Concepts
-In this repo, there willm be easy explanations for the concepts that we will be come acroos while learning devops.
+In this repo, there will be easy explanations for the concepts that we will be come acroos while learning devops.
 There are some scenario baseed questions too which will be helpful for future reference or interview preparation.